Zabrane/erl-emp/specifications/emp.md

   header.

 ### Extensions
-Extensions are a mechanism to add new features to the protocol without modifying its structure.
-Each message can include an arbitrary number of extension block, each block containing information associated with an extension.
+Extensions are represented as data blocks.
+An extension block is encoded as

-An extension block is encoded as follows:
+follows:

      0                   1                   2                   3
      0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1